sadhu-sanjay/airtable-maps/README.md

-I will improve this over time. make a pull request if you have suggestions.
+I will improve this over time. make a pull request if you haved added or fixed something.

-or message me your suggestions https://twitter.com/Sanjaygoswami60
+or message me your suggestions at https://twitter.com/Sanjaygoswami60

-Thanks You
+Thanks